drksam/LCleanerControler/README.md

-# NooyenLaserRoom Control System v2.0.1
+# ShopLaserRoom Control System v2.0.2

 ## Overview
-This is a sophisticated Raspberry Pi 5 control system for the NooyenLaserRoom laser cleaning machine.
+This is a sophisticated Raspberry Pi 5 control system for the ShopLaserRoom laser cleaning machine.
 It provides a touchscreen web-based GUI for controlling the cleaning head movement, trigger servo for firing the laser, and various auxiliary functions such as fan control, red lights, and table movement.